Release plans for Census 2021 statistics

 The development of a Census 2021 Grid Square product is underway, along with an assessment of the accuracy of a Grid Squares aggregation method to produce a spatial look up between Grid Squares and geographies which were unsuitable for the Data Zone aggregation method.
 Census 2021 Grid Square product for Northern Ireland will be available at 9.30 am on 14 December 2023.

 After the publication of the main releases, a number of specialist products will be created.

-Initial proposals are outlined, with more detailed plans for these specialist releases still in development.
-These plans will be published when available.
+Initial proposals for other planned specialist products are listed below with more detailed plans for these specialist releases still in development.
+These plans will also be published when available.
 If you wish to request further information on any specialist release, or you have proposals for a different one, please get in touch via email firstname.lastname@example.org.

 Census 2021 Specialist release – UK Armed Forces veterans

 By using information from the Ministry of Defence with census data, Census Office will create a number of tables on UK Armed Forces veterans living in Northern Ireland.
 These statistics will be subject to enhanced disclosure control, but where possible will include statistics on veteran status by demography, employment status, qualifications and health, disability and unpaid care.
 Further details of these plans will be released as they become available.

 Alternative population bases relate to statistics on the various locations where individuals were counted in Census 2021.
 Examples include place of study or daytime populations.

 Clearly, there will be effects of the coronavirus pandemic on such data.
 As the Census provides a snapshot in time, and captures patterns at census day, final plans for these datasets are still in development.
 Further details will be released as they become available.